THIS POST WAS LAST UPDATED ON APRIL 22, 2019.

-Nestled right within a stone’s throw of another North Carolina film stop, Wilmington; Southport remains a tourist hot spot, a locals haunt and a film and tv lovers paradise.
+Nestled right within a stone’s throw of another North Carolina film town, Wilmington; Southport remains a tourist hot spot, a local haunt and a film and tv lovers paradise.
+And for good reason!

-The charm of Southport is turly its seaside setting.
-With creekside views on every corner, charming streets and history abounds, it’s easy to see why location scouts have chosen Southport for so many film and tv settings over the years.
-A lot of the time, Southport passes for the New England-esque vibe of Massachusetts; which explains why this region was used for Dawson’s Creek (which was set in Cape Cod).
+The charm of Southport is truly its seaside setting.
+With creekside views on every corner, charming streets and history abound, it’s easy to see why Hollywood film location scouts have chosen Southport for so many film and tv settings over the years.
+A lot of the time, Southport steps in as the New England-esque vibe of Massachusetts; which explains why this region was used for Dawson’s Creek (which was set in Cape Cod).

 When visiting Southport, it’s easy to see that the film history here makes it a desired destination for many – which thankfully, the locals have embraced and recognise.
 But for non-film lovers, this town is well worth a visit too with all of it’s history, beautiful classic homes and relaxing walks in every direction.
 If you love water, you’ll love it here.

 If you’re planning a trip here, there are certain productions you can retrace the steps of and re-live yourself, which makes any visit even more interesting; especially if you are a fan of Nicholas Sparks films and hit tv shows like the classic teen drama Dawson’s Creek.

 Disclaimer – Southport did receive some damage after 2018 Hurricane Florence, but largely survived so majority of the structures still remain as they did when these productions filmed there.